Italian boatmaker behind latest America’s Cup challenge

 The construction process combines high-tech robotics with artisanal handcrafting.
 Machinery is used to cut the carbon fiber, which is laminated either by hand or by robot, before being applied over a honey-comb shaped material that becomes the structure.
 Hand assembly is a key passage, involving also precision filing.

-After completion of the Luna Rossa I and II, Persico is now working on smaller three-sailor single-hull foil sailboats, the Club Swan 80, that could be the future of hobby sailing and smaller regattas.
+After completion of the Luna Rossa I and II, Persico is now building smaller three-sailor single-hull foil sailboats, the Persico 69F, that could be the future of hobby sailing and smaller regattas.

 Prada CEO Patrizio Bertelli has been chasing the America’s Cup for the better part of two decades, first collaborating with Persico for construction of boats for the 2007 America’s Cup in Valencia, Spain.

-Note: This story has been corrected to show that the name of the smaller sailboats is Persico 69F, not Club Swan 80.